 Milan Mens Fashion Week

-From Saturday 12th January 2019 to Tuesday 15th January 2019, Milan will become again international capital of Men’s fashion.
+In 2020, Fashion Week will be start on the second Friday in January, and Milan will become again international capital of Men’s fashion.
 The full program can be found here!

 During the event more than 100 fashion shows and presentations will take place in Milan in January.
 With the presence of the big designers names (over 30 designers) like Emporio Armani, Giorgio Armani, Gucci, Prada, Salvatore Ferragamo, Versace, and many international names.
 It’s a proof of the great interest shown by market operators toward mens fashion.